What To Consider When Presented With An Offer To Buy

 Let me be clear.
 There is NO GOOD REASON to move quickly.
 I don’t care if it’s because the owner has an amazing and fleeting opportunity they want to capitalize on....or because of a family member relocating....or a terminal illness...or even a death.

-NO situation that the seller or seller’s family is experiencing justifies you diving head-first into a pool when you aren’t 100% sure how deep it is.
+NO situation that the seller or seller’s family is experiencing justifies you diving head-first into a lake when you aren’t 100% sure how deep it is.

-There are too many variables / moving parts to address in one post here and every deal is as unique as the parties involved.
-Just be sure to have an experienced business broker and/or restaurant consultant evaluate the deal structure AS IT IS BEING DISCUSSED / NEGOTIATED.
+There are too many variables / moving parts to address in one post here and every deal is as unique as the parties involved but I hope I have given you enough to get started with your own preliminary evaluation.
+Just be sure to have an experienced business broker and/or restaurant consultant evaluate the deal structure AS IT IS BEING DISCUSSED / NEGOTIATED not afterwards.

-Any lawyer can tell you whether or not an agreement is legal and binding but only an experienced operator who is familiar with the vagaries of economy and operational performance in the restaurant industry can accurately assess whether or not the terms of a deal are able to be realistically met and how each requirement / term might affect the others.
+Any lawyer can tell you whether or not an agreement is legal and binding but only an experienced operator who is familiar with the the operational challenges of a restaurant and the vagaries of economy that affect it can accurately assess whether or not the terms of a deal are able to be realistically met and how each requirement / term might affect the others.

-(HINT: I’m no lawyer but I’ve seen enough deals to glean that, generally speaking, if the agreement has specific performance - this for that, named parties, a date - specific term and clear payment schedule outlined, anything two parties agree to is legally binding... unless one of the parties is doing something criminal / illegal or is in violation of the law- but even then- most contracts have what they call a “Severability Clause” with seems to specify that if any part of the contract or it’s terms are unenforceable and/or violate local law; the rest of the contract’s terms remain in full force and effect.
-Sometimes an unenforceable overly-reaching demand / clause that violates the law will be supported by other verbiage within the contract which stipulates that in such a case “the maximum demand that the law allows would apply.”
+…anything the two parties agree to is legally binding... unless one of the parties is doing something criminal / illegal or is in violation of the law- but even then- most contracts have what they call a “Severability Clause” with seems to specify that if any part of the contract or it’s terms are unenforceable and/or violate local law; the rest of the contract’s terms remain in full force and effect.